scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/templates/deployment-tutorial-local-template.md

 ## <a name="deploy-template"></a>Sjabloon implementeren

-Gebruik een of beide implementatie opties voor het implementeren van de sjabloon.
+Gebruik een of beide implementatie-opties om de sjabloon te implementeren.

 # <a name="powershell"></a>[PowerShell](#tab/azure-powershell)